 The intensive CELTA is a 4-week program.
 It consists of 8 hours/day of class time as well as outside of class lesson planning and assignments.
-Taking the UT CELTA course online is an option for some sessions.
 The UT CELTA is given at The University of Texas at Austin campus.

 - Language awareness and analysis

-- Language skills: listening, speaking, writing, and reading
+- Teaching language skills: listening, speaking, writing, and reading

 You are assessed throughout the course.
-There are no exams or final exam; rather, you are evaluated based on your ongoing performance as a teacher.
-There are two main ways you are evaluated:
+There are no exams; rather, you are evaluated based on your ongoing performance as a teacher.
+There are two means by which you are evaluated:

 You will complete 6 hours of teaching practice spread over approximately 10 different lessons, which you will plan and implement.
 You are given feedback on each practice teaching session.

-You will complete a total of 4 written assignments over the course of the CELTA: one on classroom skills, one on the system of the English language, one on language skills, and one on adult learners.
+You will complete a total of 4 written assignments during the course: one on classroom skills, one on the system of the English language, one on language skills, and one on adult learners.

 An independent assessor appointed by Cambridge comes near the end of each course to consult on grades.
 Each student is awarded either a 'Pass,' a 'Pass B,' a 'Pass A,' or in some cases, a 'Fail.'
 Please note that 'Pass B' and 'Pass A' are not analogous to the American system of 'B' and 'A,' and a simple 'Pass' is considered very good.